6. Accreditation Evaluation

-- the licensing body of that foreign country recognizing that graduates of US and Canadian AVMA COE accredited veterinary colleges have met the same educational standards as graduates of the AVMA COE accredited foreign veterinarycollege, and
+- Recognize graduates of US and Canadian AVMA COE accredited veterinary colleges as having met equivalent educational standards as graduates of the AVMA COE accredited foreign veterinary college, and

-- the foreign country conferring licenses to graduates of AVMA-accredited US and Canadian veterinary colleges that are identical to those given to graduates of that country's AVMA COE accredited veterinary college, by a licensing process no more difficult than that required of graduates of that country's AVMA COE accredited veterinary college.
+- Confer licenses to graduates of AVMA COE accredited US and Canadian veterinary colleges that are identical to those given to graduates of that country’s AVMA COE accredited veterinary college, by a licensing process no more rigorous than that of graduates of the AVMA COE accredited veterinary college in that country.

 6.4.2.
 Educational Improvement